Pirates Down Under – Dive Pirates welcome four new chapters as it expands to Australia

 Caption information: L-R Front Row Bob Staddon, Xavier Monsaignan, Lee Ferrier, John Marshall, Tassie Horvat, Shannon Carlson, Mark Leslie

-RAID is a culmination of worldwide SCUBA diving, training experience, and skill development combined and presented with today’s latest technology; considered one of the most comprehensive e-learning programs in the world.
+A culmination of worldwide SCUBA diving, training experience, and skill development combined and presented with today’s latest technology.
+This technology is considered one of the most comprehensive e-learning programs in the world.

 RAID’s mission is to be the benchmark brand for quality dive training globally through improved technology, training techniques, a proactive quality control system, and ensuring the highest standard of dive instructors.
 Learn more at www.diveraid.com.